 What You Need To Know

-Ionithermie is described as the “firming body specialist.”
+First thing, Ionithermie is described as the “firming body specialist.”
 Specifically these are spa treatments that are intended to remove inches from your figure and allow you to look slimmer and more well toned.
-This body treatment is available on cruise ships, in salons and clinics, as well as at home.
-There are Ionithermie products available that allow you to treat your cellulite and problem areas in the comfort of your own home.
-Some of the ingredients used in these products are; Guarana Extract, Seaweed, Amino Acids, ATP, Ivy, INA and Micronized Algae.
+It is available on cruise ships, in salons and clinics, as well as at home.
+There are products available that allow you to treat your cellulite and problem areas in the comfort of your own home.
+Some of the ingredients used in these products are Guarana Extract, Seaweed, Amino Acids, ATP, Ivy, INA and Micronized Algae.
 Iontophoresis or galvanic current is also used to treat the tissue at a cellular level.

 This treatment has been available for over 30 years and the products are sold directly through the main website.
 There are some before and after photos and customer testimonials posted on the website as well, but read on…

-“It’s clear that some women have experienced adverse effects from Ionithermie.
-In fact, some customers have complained of body rash, burning sensations and even bleeding after these treatments,” says our Research Editor.
+The first issue we found dealt with Ionithermie side effects.
+“It’s clear that some women have experienced adverse reactions from this treatment.
+In fact, some customers have complained of body rash and burning sensations,” says our Research Editor.

 “I had a round of treatment whilst on a cruise in December.
 Since then I have just started my first period, and am experiencing an extremely painful burning sensation around my lower front,” said one user.